VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 `RadHeat <RadHeat>`_: Radiogenic heating evolution in Earth's core, mantle and crust.
 [RadHeat]

+_`TidalEarth <TidalEarth>`_: Internal/orbital evolution of Earth if it were in the habitable zone of a late M dwarf and tidally heated.
+[EqTide, RadHeat, ThermInt]

 `VenusInterior <VenusInterior>`_: Thermal and magnetic evolution of Venus' interior (stagnant lid).
 [RadHeat, ThermInt]

 **Orbital Dynamics**